Agile Cultures

 Between roughly 90,000 and 12,000 years ago, Homo sapiens expanded from East Africa across the Middle East, into Eurasia, Australia, and eventually the Americas.
 This movement unfolded across glacial cycles, shifting coastlines, and many ecosystems.
 Groups encountered new animals and plants, extreme climates, deserts, tundras, jungles, and other hominin populations.

-Other hominin populations already possessed fire, tools, language, trade networks, and early belief systems.
+These other people - like Neanderthals and Denisovans - already possessed fire, tools, language, trade networks, with some evidence of early belief systems.
 These ingredients of culture were widely present.
-Yet Homo sapiens emerged out of East Africa and soon migrated throughout the world.
-They demonstrated a novel form of cultural agility in response to many new challenges.
+Yet it was Homo sapiens that emerged out of East Africa, displaced these other people everywhere, and migrated throughout the world.

 They imagined opportunities beyond the horizon.